Where the munition is launched from and what it targets

 The Stunner surface-to-air missile fired by the David’s Sling air defence system is a two-stage interceptor, meaning that the munition contains two separate rocket motors for launch and propulsion.
 The first stage, or launch motor, detaches from the munition after a short time, before the second stage, or flight motor, ignites.
 The second stage motor, visible here, was found relatively intact.
 (ARES)

 This image shows part of the warhead section of an MGM-140 Army Tactical Missile System (ATACMS) series tactical ballistic missile.
-This is the base of the warhead section, which is connected to the rocket motor until the warhead separates.
-Once the warhead separates from the rocket motor, variants that contain submunitions see the outer shell of the warhead section explosively ruptured after imparting a spin to disperse the payload.
+This is the top of the warhead section, where it connects to the guidance section.
 A data plate is visible, giving information about the manufacturer (“Lockheed Martin Vought Systems”) and identifying this specific part (“WARHEAD, GUIDED MISSILE.
 HIGH EXPLOSIVE”.
 (ARES)

 The internal components of large, complex munitions often feature markings to aid in assembly, supply chain oversight, and quality assurance.
 In this case, a data plate marked with the name of the manufacturer (“MBDA FRANCE”) has been affixed to one of the rear control fins (“EQ, VENTRAL, FIN TIP”) of the missile.
 The NATO Stock Number (NSN) is also visible.
 (ARES)